edomt/edomt.github.io/_posts/2018-4-19-Intermediate-Advanced-R.md

 excerpt_separator: <!--more-->
 ---

-Anybody wanting to learn R from scratch in 2018 will find an incredible wealth of tutorials, interactive learning websites, and high-quality videos at their disposal—almost to a point where it's difficult to know where to start!
+Anybody wanting to learn R from scratch will find an incredible wealth of tutorials, interactive learning websites, and high-quality videos at their disposal—almost to a point where it's difficult to know where to start!
 This is of course a good thing, and is mainly due to R's quickly growing popularity, with a constant stream of new users from both industry and academia wanting to learn the fundamentals.

 But I've found that once you reach a certain level of confidence with the language, it becomes more difficult to find material for intermediate/advanced users who wish to become really good at R programming.
 But these materials do exist—they just tend to be mentioned and highlighted less frequently by the community.